 2. Boost Your Endurance

-Showering in cold water before your workout is also shown to increase your body’s endurance level and capacity for exercising at higher intensity levels for longer periods of time.
+Showering in cold water before your workout is shown to increase your body’s endurance level and capacity for exercising at higher intensity levels for longer periods of time.
 So for instance, if you’re running outdoors in hot summer temperatures, taking a cool shower before your workout can boost your endurance and help you finish strong.

 3. Loosen Your Muscles